 Ranger Jess asked about desegregation and what that looked like, and Mr. Johnson said, “It took some years to tell any difference because all of the groups that came to the camps during segregation were the same afterwards.
 It took a while for it to look different.”
 Mr. Johnson continued, “After segregation, they (the state government) had to get Reedy Creek up to speed, paving the roads and adding Ranger residences.”
 When he went over to check out the Crabtree side, he immediately saw where segregation showed because he thought, “Good Lord, they have everything here.
 Over at Reedy Creek we had about one-fifth of the equipment.”

-Born to be Wild (Part Three) Early life in the park
+Part 3: Early life in the park

 Switching gears, we started asking about his life as a boy growing up in Reedy Creek State Park.
 I started off by asking, “Why didn’t your mother go to the hospital to have you, as she was a nurse?”
 He replied, “There was 6 to 8 inches of snow on the ground and they didn’t want to risk getting stuck on the park roads.
 Another factor was that the nearest segregated hospital was on New Bern Avenue.”
 Again, I was surprised, perhaps naively thinking that hospitals would not have been segregated.